Google Calendar vs Outlook Calendar (2026): Which Calendar App Is Better?

 Who Should Choose What?

-You use Gmail or Google Workspace, want the cleanest free calendar experience, or need simple sharing with clients.
+You use Gmail or Google Workspace, want the cleanest free calendar experience, or need simple scheduling with clients via Appointment Schedules.

 Your organization uses Microsoft 365 with Exchange, needs advanced room booking, Teams integration, or complex delegate access for executive assistants.

-If you want a premium calendar that aggregates Google Calendar, Outlook, and Exchange in one beautiful app, Fantastical at $4.75/month is worth it for power users.
+You want a premium calendar that aggregates Google, Outlook, and Exchange in one beautiful app — Fantastical ($4.75/month) is worth it for power users on Apple devices.

 Frequently Asked Questions